 Tree Watering & Care

-Learn how to keep your trees healthy all summer long.
+Learn how to keep trees healthy and help care for Surrey’s street trees.

 - Find out when water restrictions are in effect.

 - Water slowly to let the water soak deep into the ground.
 This encourages a healthy root system.